psanse/BitGraph/bitscan/README.md

 and many others.
 BITSCAN has been tested in LINUX and Windows OS.

-The library currently offers a variety of btiset types, the main ones being:
+The library currently offers a variety of bitset types, the main ones being:

 - `bitblock`: Wrapper for bit manipulation of 64-bit numbers (*lsb*, *msb*, *popcount* etc.).
 - `bitarray`: Main type for standard bit manipulation.
-- `sparse_bitarray`: Main type for sparse bit manipulation (bit operations for sparse sets).
+- `sparse_bitarray`: Main type for large and massive sets with few elements.

 Other types such as `simple_bitarray`, `simple_sparse_bitarray` and `watched_bitarray` are included for specific operations.
 For example, `watched_bitarray` are intended for set populations with low density, but not sparse.
 Empty bit blocks are still stored in full, but two pointers (aka sentinels) which point (alias *watch*) the highest and lowest empty blocks respectively, determine the range of useful bitmasks (see [here](http://download.springer.com/static/pdf/797/chp%253A10.1007%252F978-3-319-09584-4_12.pdf?auth66=1411550130_ba322f209d8b171722fa67741d3f77e9&ext=.pdf "watched bit arrays") for an interesting application).